-This Code of conduct lies at the heart of Stream 3.
+This Code of Conduct lies at the heart of Stream 1.

-Through this Code of Conduct, we commit with our suppliers to a long-term and continuous improvement process, to combine efforts toward establishing a more sustainable coffee value chain, and to support our suppliers along the way.
+Through this Code of Conduct, we commit together with our suppliers to a long-term and continuous improvement process, to combine efforts toward establishing a more sustainable coffee value chain, and to support our suppliers along the way.

 LDC coffee suppliers are expected to commit to the principles and behaviors set forth in this Code of Conduct and to implement them in a transparent manner.
-Compliance with national laws and regulations within the geographies in which they operate is a precondition encompassing the Code.
-The provisions of this Code underpin our commitment to high ethical international standards, such as the Core Conventions of the International Labour Organization, the OECD Guidelines for Multinational Enterprises, the 10 Principles of the United Nations Global Compact and the United Nations Guiding Principles on Business and Human Rights.
-Since the publication of the Guiding Principles in 2012, many national governments in consuming countries have also developed a range of hard laws in the area of Human Rights Due Diligence.
-This revised Code creates a basis and platform upon which those emerging requirements can be addressed.
+Compliance with national laws and regulations within the geographies in which they operate is a precondition encompassed in this Code of Conduct.
+The provisions of this Code of Conduct underpin our commitment to high ethical international standards, such as the Core Conventions of the International Labour Organization, the OECD Guidelines for Multinational Enterprises, the 10 Principles of the United Nations Global Compact and the United Nations Guiding Principles on Business and Human Rights, as well as sector-specific standards such as the Global Coffee Platform Sustainability Reference Code.

-This Code of Conduct applies to all organizations, cooperatives, companies or other entities selling coffee directly to LDC, hereinafter referred to as Supplier(s).
-We expect our Suppliers to communicate this Code to their employees, parent, affiliate and subsidiary entities, as well as to their subcontractors.
-We also entrust our suppliers to cascade this Code of Conduct's principles within their supply chain and to promote them in their daily professional conduct.
+This Code of Conduct applies to all organizations, cooperatives, companies or other entities supplying coffee directly or indirectly to LDC, hereinafter referred to as Supplier(s)1.
+We expect our Suppliers to communicate this Code of Conduct to their employees, parent, affiliates and subsidiary entities, as well as to their subcontractors.
+We also entrust our Suppliers to cascade this Code of Conduct's principles within their supply chain and to promote them in their daily professional conduct.

 Reading and acknowledging this Code of Conduct is an imperative step for our Suppliers.
-The requirements specified in this document will be periodically updated to reflect changes in the standards, laws and regulations.
-This version of the Code of Conduct has been issued on 30th November 2020.
+The requirements specified in this document will be periodically updated to reflect changes in standards, laws and regulations.
+This version of the Code of Conduct has been issued on September 1, 2022.

-&lt;sup>1 LDC acknowledges that its supplier base is diverse and that the way in which compliance with specific provisions of the code is insured may need to be slightly adapted to reflect the suppliers' specific origin and applicable laws, size, structure and capacity.
-More detailed directions to support suppliers implementing the current code will be provided in a separate guidance document.
+&lt;sup>1 LDC acknowledges that its supplier base is diverse and that the way in which compliance with specific provisions of the Code is insured may need to be slightly adapted to reflect the suppliers' specific origin and applicable laws, size, structure and capacity.